-The M-375D is built on a sub frame that can be bolted down to a permanent surface like a concrete pad, pull type trailer, flat deck of a truck or inside of a truck body.
-Securing the unit with adequate size and grade of fasteners is the sole responsibility of the customer and not of Surface to Surface Inc. There are four mounting holes located inside of the fork tubes (Fig.12) to fasten the sub frame down.
+The M-1500 is built on 2 sub frames that can be bolted down to a permanent surface like a concrete pad, pull type trailer, flat deck of a truck or inside of a truck body.
+Securing the units with adequate size and grade of fasteners is the sole responsibility of the customer and not of Surface to Surface Inc. There are four corner locations (Fig.12a) to fasten the sub frame.
 These are structurally designed to hold and withstand any movement of the unit when properly sized fasteners are inserted into the holes.
 When fastening down the unit, care should be used when drilling holes into the surface below to avoid such unseen items, as gussets, cross-members, wiring or other fixtures below the surface.
+Also consider the placement of the tank drain (supplied with unit).
+You will need access to this drain and any plugs or valves that are connected to it.

-Adequate space or an opening will also have to be considered when mounting, for the removal of the filter / shear cartridge for regular cleaning and inspection.
+Adquate space or an opening will also have to be considered when mounting, for the removal of the filter / shear cartridge for regular cleaning and inspection.

 Be aware of the engine exhaust and how it will impact on the placement of the unit.
-If the unit is to be mounted in an enclosed area the exhaust will have to be vented outside where it will not effect the health of the operator or others working near the unit.
+If the unit is to be mounted in an enclosed area the exhaust will have to be vented outside where it will not affect the health of the operator or others working near the unit.